alexjiang903/OrgChart/Brainstorm.md

 Scrape data:
 - Are there restrictions to external js libraries (outside of d3)?
-- Stream data (process rows 1 by 1) or Compile data all at once and then process
+- <s>Stream data</s> (process rows 1 by 1) or Compile data all at once and then process
-    - Thinking of going for all at once, since to map out manager relations we need to know the whole picture
+    - Thinking of compile data all at once to map out manager relations we need to know the whole picture

 <ins>**How to determine who's a child of who**</ins>